Optomechanical quantum teleportation

-A key challenge in the demonstration of quantum teleportation in our system is the rates at which we can detect three-fold-coincidences:\ the first two-photon coincidence to herald a teleportation event in the BSM and a subsequent readout photon to verify its success.
+A key challenge in the demonstration of quantum teleportation in our system is the rates at which we can detect threefold coincidences:\ the first two-photon coincidence to herald a teleportation event in the BSM and a subsequent readout photon to verify its success.
 While higher optical pulse energies result in higher scattering rates, and therefore higher coincidence rates for the teleportation protocol, they also increase the thermal population of the mechanical systems due to optical absorption heating~\cite{Meenehan2014} and lead to a reduced fidelity of the teleported state and its readout~\cite{Li2020}.
 We characterize the thermal population of the mechanical modes as a function of the optical pulse energy using sideband asymmetry~\cite{Riedinger2016}, and select a few pairs of devices that exhibit the highest scattering rates at a fixed total thermal population.
 A final selection criteria for the pair is their mechanical lifetime $T_1$, which should be long enough to store the teleported state until it is retrieved, however not too long, as the repetition rate of the experiment is set by the time required for the mechanical modes to re-thermalize into the ground state (see SI section~\ref{Simulations} for more details).